LinaAoyama/linaaoyama.github.io/content/research.md

 and greenhouse trait measurements, we found that functional diversity buffered biomass production by enabling shifts in above-and belowground functional traits across variable rainfall conditions.
 Read more on <a target="_blank" href="https://doi.org/10.1111/1365-2435.14394">root functional diversity</a>.
-<a target="_blank" href="https://functionalecologists.com/2024/03/19/lina-aoyama-root-diversity-in-grasslands-buffers-biomass-production-under-drought/">Behind the paper article</a> on *Functional Ecology*.
 </div>
 </div>